lecnguyenn/lecnguyenn/README.md

 ## Get in touch

-✋ I love to chat about frontend and backend development, React, devtools, Testing and more.
+✋ I love to chat about frontend and backend development, React and more.
 Following are some of useful links you can find me there:

 - **Linked In:** [linkedin.com/in/lecnguyen](https://www.linkedin.com/in/lecnguyen) (please send a note)
 - **Email:** <dev.nguyenle@gmail.com>